justinmoon/buidl-wallet/README.md

 # BUIDL Wallet

+# TODOS
+* I had to toggle the .endswith condition on line 193ish of /home/justin/dev/buidl-wallet/venv/lib/python3.7/site-packages/rshell/pyboard.py
+    * I was getting b'raw REPL; CTRL-B to exit\r\n>' instead of b'raw REPL; CTRL-B to exit\r\n' (caret at end)

 If you have an m5stack, here are instructions to compile micropython firmware that includes all of Trezor's crypto code available as Python objects:

 Install these prerequisites: https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/build